Violet-Codes/nibbler/README.md

 # nibbler
-A fully customisable - simple and lightweight - monadic parser combinator library
+A simple and lightweight parser combinator library